KoalaPlot/koalaplot.github.io/content/en/docs/legends/_index.md

 ![Chart layout](ChartLayout1.png)
 {{% /example %}}

+Note that charts by default will expand to fill all horizontal and/or vertical space available, and so if placed within a scrollable container must have a modifier applied that will limit their size.

 ## Legends

 To assist with generating legends, Koala Plot provides two Composables {{< api pkg="legend" sym="ColumnLegend()" >}}ColumnLegend{{< /api >}} and {{< api pkg="legend" sym="FlowLegend()" >}}FlowLegend{{< /api >}}.
 The above example included an example of ```ColumnLegend```.
 It places a symbol, a label, and a value in rows, each aligned in columns.
 A ```ColumnLegend``` with all three